-A skid steer is a small, versatile piece of construction equipment used primarily for digging.
-It’s light and maneuverable, and its arms can attach to a range of tools for various construction and landscaping jobs.
+A skid steer, sometimes called a skid loader or wheel loader, is a compact, multipurpose piece of construction equipment often used for digging.
+It’s maneuverable, lightweight and its arms can attach to different tools for various construction and landscaping jobs.

-The skid steer will either have four wheels or two tracks.
-The front and back axles of each side are locked in synchronization with each other but can be operated separately from the wheels on the opposite side of the machine.
+The skid steer loader will either have four wheels or two tracks.
+The front and back axles automatically synchronize their movements, but drivers can operate each separately from the wheels on the other side of the machine.

 What Is a Skid Steer Used For?

-A skid steer is also capable of excavation work, thanks to attachments like a ripper, tiller, trencher, or wheel saw.
+A skid steer can also perform excavation tasks, thanks to attachments such as a ripper, trencher, tiller or wheel saw.

-For building and construction work, the machine can be outfitted with a cement mixer or pavement miller.
+Skid steers can help speed up work on construction and building projects, and can be outfitted with a cement mixer or pavement miller.

-The stump grinder, tree spade, wood chipper, and trench-digging attachments make a skid steer a good choice for landscaping work, while pallet forks and bale spears make it useful for farm and warehouse tasks.
+The stump grinder, wood chipper, tree spade and trench-digging attachments make a skid steer a good piece of landscaping equipment for landscaping work, while pallet forks and bale spears are best suited for warehouse tasks and farm work.